PranshuSachan003/Calculator/division.md

 And I type in "number"
 And I press "equals")

-  Then (I see the "negative number if any number is negative else positive" as the result)
+  Then (I see "negative if any number is negative else positive" as the result)

   Scenario: (Division isn't symmetric)